jet/propulsion/DOCUMENTATION.md

    - In this case, the maximum number of concurrently active Processor Instances is limited by the number of Partitions that the `Propulsion.DynamoStore.Indexer` Lambda has been configured to shard the DynamoStore Index into.
 - (not currently implemented) Have the Reader shard the data into N Tranches for a Source's Feeds/Partitions based on the Stream Name.
 This would involve:
    - Implement a way to configure the number of shards that each instance's Reader is to split each Batch (i.e. all Sources need to agree that `$all` content is to be split into Tranches 0, 1, 2 based on a common hashing function)
    - Implement a leasing system akin to that implemented in the CosmosDb Change Feed Processor library to manage balanced assignment of Tranches to Processor Instances.
-As leases are assigned and revoked, the Source needs to run a Reader and Ingester per assigmnent, that reads the underlying data and forwards the relevant data solely for the batches assigned to the specific Processor Instance in question
+As leases are assigned and revoked, the Source needs to run a Reader and Ingester per assignment, that reads the underlying data and forwards the relevant data solely for the batches assigned to the specific Processor Instance in question

 <a name="why-not-queue-all-the-things"></a>
 ## Processing Reactions based on a Store's Notifications vs Just using a Queue

 It's not uncommon for people to use a Queue (e.g. RabbitMQ, Azure Service Bus Queues, AWS SQS etc) to manage reactive processing.
 This typically involves wiring things up such that relevant events from the Store's notifications trigger a message on that queue without any major transformation or processing taking place.

-As a system grows in features, Reaction processing tends to grow into a workflow, with complex needs regarding being able to deal with partner system outages, view the state of a workflow, cancel complex processes etc. That's normally not now it starts off though, especially in any whitepaper or blog trying to sell you a Queue, Low Code or FaaS.
+As a system grows in features, Reaction processing tends to grow into a workflow, with complex needs regarding being able to deal with partner system outages, view the state of a workflow, cancel complex processes etc. That's normally not how it starts off though, especially in any whitepaper or blog trying to sell you a Queue, Low Code or FaaS.

 Just using a Queue has a number of pleasing properties:
 - The only thing that can prevent your Store notifications processing from getting stuck is if your Queue becomes unwriteable.
 Typically it'll take a lot of activity in your system for writing to the queue to become the bottleneck.